November 2, 2018

 The South Dakota V. Wayfair Supreme Court decision now requires certain out-of-state vendors to register with the State of Vermont and collect/remit Sales Tax beginning July 1, 2018.
 We have received several inquiries about the Voluntary Disclosure Program (VDP) whereby the applicant is hoping to postpone the implementation date of this required registration, collection, and remission.
 The VDP is a program that allows qualifying taxpayers to voluntarily come forward to file and pay required taxes.
 VDP is not a program that can waive or delay the collection and reporting mandated by legislation.
 Therefore, it should be expected that any qualifying taxpayer accepted into the VDP, in connection to this court decision, will need to file and pay returns starting with July 1, 2018 and forward.

 Did you know you can save yourself money by being proactive in amending your Vermont State Income Tax return?
 Periodically we receive information from the Internal Revenue Service that reports changes made to a Federal Income Tax return.
 In many situations we find taxpayers did not amend their Vermont State Income Tax return, when required, which results in additional tax, interest, and penalties being imposed.

 July 1, 2018

 Fact Sheets: Your Guide to Taxation in Vermont: The Department has been working hard in recent years to provide detailed information about a variety of tax types and topics.
-Check out our library of fact sheets to learn more about the topics we cover.
+Check out our library of fact sheets and publications to learn more about the topics we cover.